ktchan33GBC/AWS-Cloud-Solutions-Architect-Professional-Certificate/README.md

 ## About this Specialization:

-+ Specialization provided by New York University , Available on Coursera platform.
++ Specialization provided by Amazon Web Services , Available on Coursera platform.

 + Focus:
     + Design architectural solutions, whether designing for cost, performance, and/or operational excellence, to address common business challenges.